sillyaurora/Aesthetic-Girly-Translucence/README.md

 ![discord-101](https://i.ibb.co/gJg5Mqh/Capture.png)
-# Desktop-Translucence Theme - Support them the owners and recoders of this theme!
-CapnKitten Websites:[![Paypal][paypal-logo]][paypal-url] [![GitHub][github-logo]][github-url] [![Discord][discord-logo]][discord-url]

-NotAurora Website: [![Github][github-logo]][github-url-2] [![Discord][discord-logo]][discord-url-2]
 > ### ⚠️ Please Notice, this is a recoded version of CapnKitten Translucent Theme.
 This is mine but credit for CapnKitten for the code and got rewritten by me.
 Its my own version so dont harass Him/Her about this.
 Thanks
+> # Desktop-Translucence Theme - Support them the owners and recoders of this theme!
+CapnKitten Websites:[![Paypal][paypal-logo]][paypal-url] [![GitHub][github-logo]][github-url] [![Discord][discord-logo]][discord-url]

+NotAurora Website: [![Github][github-logo]][github-url-2] [![Discord][discord-logo]][discord-url-2]

 #### A translucent/frosted desktop feel Discord theme
 <hr>